List

 When rootElement={true}, all Element props are also available (tag, direction, gap, alignX, alignY, css, etc.).

-Without an explicit generic argument and without TS being able to infer T from data, the loose backwards-compatible shape is used — same surface as before the generic was introduced.
-Concrete data arrays narrow automatically.
+Without an explicit generic and without TS inferring T from data, the loose shape applies — same surface as a plain untyped call.
+Concrete data arrays still select the Simple/Object overload automatically.

 Extended Item Props